bbbbdragon/python-pype-lang-3/README.md

 # FAQ

-* "Is Pype Fast"

-Interpreted pype isn't very fast.
-Optimized pype runs as fast as regular Python, because it is.
+* "Is Pype Fast" Pype runs as fast as regular Python, because it is.
 But also, ask yourself something - you're using Python.
 You're not programming microprocessors for toasters in C.  Does it really matter if your program runs in 3 seconds instead of 2?

 * "Is Pype Turing-Complete?"